Cash or card in Barbados: Which is the best way to pay?

-You can check the Mastercard exchange rate, for either a transaction you’re making today, or one you’ve made in the past, using the Mastercard currency conversion calculator.
+You can find out the Mastercard exchange rate, for either a transaction you’re making today or one you’ve made in the past, using the Mastercard currency conversion calculator.

-To use it, you’ll need the following information:
+To use it, you’ll need the following information:1

-What’s important, is to be able to compare the exchange rate used by Mastercard, and the interbank rate - commonly called the mid-market rate.
-This is the only real exchange rate, and should be your benchmark to make sure the Mastercard rate is fair.
+What’s important is to be able to compare the exchange rate used by Mastercard, and the interbank rate - commonly called the mid-market exchange rate.
+This should be your benchmark to make sure the Mastercard rate is fair.
 More on that in a moment.

 You’ll also need to know if your bank adds a percentage fee for using your Mastercard abroad.
 This should be set out in your account terms and conditions, or in the fees and charges section on your online banking.

-Unfortunately for customers, many banks and money transfer services do not use the mid-market rate when carrying out currency conversions.
-Instead, it’s common practise to apply an inflated ‘day rate’.
+Unfortunately for customers, many banks and money transfer services don’t use the mid-market rate when carrying out currency conversions.
+Instead, it’s common practice to apply a margin or mark-up on top of the mid-market rate. .

-This is where the bank or money transfer service takes the mid-market rate and adds their own margin on the top of it.
-Often, this allows them to claim that they offer fee-free, or zero commission currency conversions.
+Often, this allows them to claim that they offer fee-free or zero commission currency conversions.
 It sounds like a bargain, but actually their profit is rolled into the marked up exchange rate.
 As a customer, you’re unable to see clearly what you’re being charged - and often this means you get a poor deal.

-The mid-market rate moves up and down depending on a huge range of factors.
-However, it’s easy enough to find the rate for the day, or a historical rate - just use an online currency converter.
-You can then compare the rate your card provider, bank, or money transfer service is offering you with the real exchange rate, to check if it’s fair.
+The mid-market rate moves up and down depending on a number of factors.
+However, it’s easy enough to find the rate for the day, or a historical rate - just use an online exchange rate alert tool or live currency converter app, such as those offered by Wise.

-“If your transaction is converted by the merchant or ATM operator, Mastercard foreign exchange rates will not apply.
-This will usually occur when you select to pay in your card's currency as opposed to the currency of the merchant or ATM.”
+“If your transaction is converted by the merchant or ATM operator, Mastercard currency conversion rates will not apply.
+This will usually occur when you select to pay in your card's currency as opposed to the currency of the merchant or ATM.”1

 This is because of something known as dynamic currency conversion (or DCC for short).